mohangk/goodroot.ca/content/_index.md

 ### Things I'm Enjoying

 :evergreen_tree: :sparkles: :hocho: :princess: [The Legend of Zelda: Breath of the Wild](http://amzn.to/2FEAJFT) by Nintendo</br>
-:zap: :gem: :umbrella: :heart_eyes: [The Stormlight Archives: Oathbringer](http://amzn.to/2t75Ze2) by Brandon Sanderson</br>
+:zap: :gem: :umbrella: :heart_eyes: [The Stormlight Archives: Oathbringer](http://amzn.to/2t75Ze2) by Brandon Sanderson
-:book: :thinking: :computer: :dragon_face: [Server-side Development with NodeJS, Express, and MongoDB](https://www.coursera.org/learn/server-side-nodejs) by Jogesh K. Muppala

 ------
 ### Open Source